php-fig/fig-standards/proposed/http-message.md

 of a message as a string can easily consume more memory than intended because the body must be stored completely in memory.
 Attempting to store the body of a request or response in memory would preclude the use of that implementation from being able to work with large message bodies.
-The `StreamInterface` is used in order to hide the implementation details of where a stream of data is read from or written to.
+The `StreamableInterface` is used in order to hide the implementation details when a stream of data is read from or written to.

-`StreamInterface` exposes several methods that enable streams to be read from, written to, and traversed effectively.
+`StreamableInterface` exposes several methods that enable streams to be read from, written to, and traversed effectively.

 - Streams expose their capabilities using three methods: `isReadable()`, `isWritable()`, and `isSeekable()`.
 These methods can be used by stream